Jack Eichel: Buffalo Sabres (2015–2021)

 During the summer before the 2018–19 season, Eichel changed his jersey number from 15 to 9, the same number he wore at Boston University.
 On October 3, 2018, before the beginning of the regular season, Eichel was named the captain of the Sabres.
 On March 10, 2019, Eichel was suspended for two games for illegally checking Colorado Avalanche player Carl Söderberg in the head.
 On March 28, 2019, Eichel scored his 100th career goal in a 5–4 overtime loss to the Detroit Red Wings.

 On November 16, 2019, Eichel scored four goals in a 4–2 win over the Ottawa Senators.
 He was the seventh Sabres player to record four goals in one game and first since Thomas Vanek did it on April 10, 2010.
 On December 7, Eichel recorded two assists to reach 300 career points in a 6–5 overtime loss to the Vancouver Canucks.
 On January 2, 2020, Eichel became the first player in Sabres history to score a penalty shot goal in overtime, and also set a franchise record for goals scored in overtime, as the Sabres won 3–2 against the Edmonton Oilers.
 On February 1, Eichel scored the eighth overtime goal of his career in a 2–1 win over the Columbus Blue Jackets, improving the previous franchise record for most regular-season overtime goals.

 On April 14, 2021, it was announced that Eichel would miss the remainder of the 2020–21 season to recover from surgery to repair a spinal disc herniation.
 In May, Eichel, along with Sam Reinhart, expressed their frustration with the Sabres.
 He stated, "I have a lot of thinking to do in this offseason... there's a lot I have to consider."
+Specifically, Eichel was frustrated with the Sabres' refusal to clear him to undergo artificial disk replacement, a procedure recommended by his personal chiropractor and an outside doctor he had consulted, but had never before been performed on an active NHL player.
+The current collective bargaining agreement between the NHL and its players' union gives teams the final say on players' medical care.

 Eichel's relationship with the Sabres failed to improve, and on September 23, 2021, Eichel was stripped of the team captaincy as a result of failing his physical and being placed on long-term injured reserve.